 We said a lot of stuff already, but sometimes that’s just not enough.
 For those who still have burning questions about the great big world of satellite TV, you’re not alone.
 Here are some questions we get asked all the time.

 Satellite TV is television service where the signal is beamed from satellites in orbit to a satellite dish at your home.
 Most TV services operate with location-based services that limit their availability.
 Satellite TV, on the other hand, is available pretty much anywhere you can get a clear view of the sky, since the signal literally comes from space.
 It’s pretty cool.
 Really the only signal issues you have to worry about with satellite TV are related to weather.
 A fierce bought of snow or rain has the potential to temporarily interrupt your signal.

 What is satellite internet?

-Satellite internet operates on the same principle as satellite TV: the signal is beamed from stationary satellites.
-Satellite internet is subject to more latency than traditional cable or DSL internet because it has to travel through the atmosphere to reach your home.
+Satellite internet operates on the same principle as satellite TV: the signal is beamed from satellites orbiting the Earth.
+In general, satellite internet has higher latency (delay) than traditional cable or DSL internet because it has to travel through the atmosphere to reach your home.
 It’s an excellent option if you live out in the middle of nowhere because it requires no infrastructure besides the dish antenna.
 It’s not the fastest service in the world, but it’s certainly better than nothing.
 It’s strongest trait is its widespread availability.
 No other tech type is as capable of getting you online in rural areas.Learn more about satellite internet.